3 minute read

 Summer So Far

 The picture you see above was actually from a leadership camp I attended a couple weeks ago.
-I was a bit hesitant to go, but I am so glad I did.
+I was very hesitant to go, but I am so glad I did.
 I got to make so many memories and inside jokes like debating duo character one (it’s a long story) So much more has happened this summer, but that’s a story for another day.

 Future Plans